qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

    :align: center

 .. warning:: QuickOSM creates temporary layer when downloading the data.
-If you want to save them permanently, right click on the layer in the legend and :guilabel:`Export --> Save Features As...` or open the :kbd:`Advanced` menu in QuickOSM and choose where to save the data in the :guilabel:`Directory` menu.
+If you want to save them permanently, click on the |makepermanent| icon next to the layer and choose the options you prefer.
+Alternatively you can open the :kbd:`Advanced` menu in QuickOSM and choose where to save the data in the :guilabel:`Directory` menu.

 |hard| |FA| The QuickOSM Query engine
 -------------------------------------------------------------------------------